-The Parking Service forms part of the Infrastructure, Planning and Transportation Service.
-The roles and responsibilities of the service are diverse and include Highways Operations, Infrastructure, Planning, Building Control, Commercial Design, Asset and Network Management, Transportation Development as well as Parking Services.
-The principal aim of the service is to ensure that the transport system, highway network and associated assets in Sunderland positively contribute to increasing the city's economic competitiveness and meet the community's requirements for access in a way which seeks continuous improvement in sustainability and people's quality of life.
+The Parking Service forms part of the Regulatory Services service which sits within the City Development Directorate.
+The roles and responsibilities of the service are diverse and include Planning, Building Control, Environmental Health, Trading Standards and Licensing, Environmental Enforcement, as well as Parking Services.
+The principal aim of the service is to ensure that the Councils regulatory services and associated assets in Sunderland positively contribute to increasing the city's economic competitiveness and meet the community's requirements for access in a way which seeks continuous improvement in sustainability and people's quality of life.